Mega service scaling

 Bound mapping projects

-Map capacity of a single cloud localization library
+Map capacity per cloud localization database

-| Each cloud localization library | Limit |
+| Per cloud localization DB | Limit |

 |---|---|